Skip to main content

 The spleen is an organ that helps clear infections.
 Sickle cell disease damages the spleen.
 By the time a child with sickle cell anemia is 4 years old, the spleen has usually stopped functioning.
 As a result, people with sickle cell disease have an increased risk of developing life-threatening infections.

 To have fully developed sickle cell anemia, you must inherit one gene for the illness from each parent.
 Sometimes a person inherits only one sickle cell gene from one parent.
-This person is said to have sickle cell "trait" rather than sickle cell anemia.
-People with sickle cell trait usually have no symptoms.
-But, they can pass the gene to their children.
+This person is said to have sickle cell trait rather than sickle cell anemia.
+People with sickle cell trait usually have no symptoms, though they can pass the gene to their children.

 Symptoms of sickle cell anemia include:

-Blood tests will be done.
-A complete blood count (CBC) can detect anemia.
+Routine blood tests include a complete blood count (CBC), which can detect anemia.
 A microscopic examination of the blood may reveal the characteristic sickled cells.
-A blood test called hemoglobin electrophoresis confirms the diagnosis, by identifying the abnormal form of hemoglobin that is produced in people with the disease.
+A blood test called hemoglobin electrophoresis confirms the diagnosis by identifying the abnormal form of hemoglobin that is produced in people with the disease.

 In families with a history of sickle cell anemia, a doctor may screen for the disorder whenever a new baby is born in your family.
 Prenatal screening also can be done.